 The unaudited supplemental pro forma financial information is based on estimates and assumptions, that the Company believes are reasonable and should not be taken as indicative of what the Company's consolidated financial results would have been had the acquisition been completed on that date.
 The Company elected the fair value option to account for variable annuity insurance contracts at the acquisition date; however, it cannot reasonably calculate their fair values prior to the acquisition date as if the fair value option were retrospectively applied.
-Thus, the unaudited supplemental pro forma financial information is prepared in accordance with ASC 944 ("Financial Services-Insurance") without applying the fair value option accounting.
+Thus, the unaudited supplemental pro forma financial information is prepared without applying the fair value option accounting.

-(4) Other acquisitions
+(3) Other acquisitions